 You can expect to be called from all the corners by zesty street vendors who’d want to sell you their specialties.
 Delve into the market and expect to see the market teeming with customers, vendors frying local snacks, tea stalls preparing cutting chai, and so much more.
 Do try the Makhania lassi at any of the shops near the Ghantaghar and you’ll definitely not regret drinking one.

 Other than that, it would be strictly a test of your bargain skills, so be prepared for that.
 As Rajasthani silver jewelry is simply stunning, don’t get overly tempted to buy everything.
-Keep it easy, for you may easily go over the budget.
-If you have any difficulty in bargaining, you may opt to visit The National Handloom Corporation on Nai Sarak.
+Alternatively, you can visit The National Handloom Corporation on Nai Sarak to shop for some more stuff.

 When in Jodhpur, you cannot abstain yourself from visiting the temples as religion is deeply rooted in the origins of the city.
 The architecture and carvings on the walls and peculiar use of sandstone speak volume about the imagination of artisans of those times.
 Some of the most remarkable temples I would recommend you to visit in Jodhpur are Chamunda Mataji Temple, Baba Ramdeo Temple, and Rameshwar Mahadev Temple.

 I must also tell you about an ancient Shiva Temple that we happened to have visited during our visit.
-It was just a 10-minute walk away from the Bijolia Palace – where we were staying – so while heading back we thought about visiting it.
+It was just 10-minute walk away from the Bijolia Palace – where we were staying – so while heading back we thought about going there.

 It was unlike any other grand temples of Jodhpur but definitely awe-inspiring in its own way.
 It was our call to the holy temple of Parvateshwar that on the auspicious occasion of ‘Maha Shivratri’, we got to attend the grand aarti.
-All the pujaris sang to the lord – it sounded heavenly, trust me.
-It was so exciting that we couldn’t stop ourselves from joining the clan and singing along with others.
+All the pujaris sang for the Gods and Goddesses – it sounded heavenly.
+It was so exciting that we couldn’t stop ourselves from joining the clan and singing along.

 Spot The Blue Houses